 If you have ever invested on P2B platforms such as Grupeer or Crowdestor, you might be familiar with the buyback guarantees and protection funds.
 Every platform has its own “protection scheme”, which is supposed to cover some of the potential losses.

-As we write this Wisefund review, the protection fund’s size is €35,000.
+As we write this Wisefund review (January 2020), the protection fund’s size is €35,000.
 We have received this information directly from Wisefund’s CEO.

 As you can tell, the protection fund should be considered as a tertiary protection layer.
 It’s not meant to cover defaulted loans.